Double Major and Minor Opportunities

 Sample careers: Marketing Coordinator, Tenant Coordinator, Commercial Brokerage, Sales Management, Advertising and Promotional Management

 Property Management offers career opportunities in luxury and affordable apartment developments,senior living communities, mixed-use, and office and retail properties.
-Graduates of Virginia Tech’s program are in great demand because they are equipped with skills that address the complexities of managing multimillion-dollar investments.
+Graduates of the Blackwood Program in Real Estate are in great demand because they are equipped with skills that address the complexities of managing multimillion-dollar investments.
 Employment is available in various aspects of the industry including management, operations, marketing, human resources, training, development, and acquisitions.

 Real Estate and Property Management double majors are equipped with the knowledge to manage property from an operations perspective and real estate lifecycle perspective.
 Double majors can take advantage of the networking opportunities with the Property Management Advisory Board, apply for Property Management Scholarship Opportunities and participate in the Property Management Study Abroad Opportunities.